 The magic pixie dust that you, as a sales leader, have been looking for is now known.
 You now have a solution.
 Just have people, starting with you, that will make the decision to be on time!
 Be on time for your meetings, for client appointments, for making prospecting calls and for achieving goals.

-Being able to prioritize, stay on track, and focus requires the skill of planning, the skill of discernment and the skill of saying "no" to those events that happen, either real or imagined, that we let get in the way of being on time.
-Even clockmakers are getting in the business of helping us ‘get out of bed’ and be on time…
+Being able to prioritize, stay on track and focus requires the skill of planning, the skill of discernment and the skill of saying "no" to those events that happen (either real or imagined) that we let get in the way of being on time.
+Clockmakers are in the business of helping us ‘get out of bed’ and be on time…

-Making the decision may not be a competency but being on time, putting oneself in a position to be on time, fits the general definition of competency.
+Making the decision may not technically be a competency, but being on time, putting oneself in a position to be on time, fits the general definition of competency.

 From Dictionary.com: Competency: the quality of being competent; adequacy; possession of required skill, knowledge, qualification or capacity.

 As part of our 7 Habits of Highly Effective Sales People, we teach the concept of self management vs. crises management.
 Time and again, I will inform the audience that you cannot manage or change time.
 It's a known and stable factor - like gravity.
 You cannot speed up, slow down or pause time.
 It moves whether you do or not.

 So, what is the issue, what is the problem and how do you "fix" it?
 It's not like the training and consulting industry doesn't have specialists at "time management" to call on!
 So why do these courses fail?
 Why do the participants in these programs continue to miss targets, be late for meetings and not attend appropriately to priorities with all this investment of time, money and resources?